 OH MY GOODNESS!
 I am sooooo excited to be writing about our next voice actor because, not until JUST now did I realize who this guy was.
 Captain Tintop is voiced by the very well known actor Frank Nelson, who I know best on the Jack Benny Show.
 He was the man who made himself well known by his trademark ‘eee-YEEES?’.
 He just always happened to be the employee that was to be helping Jack when he shopped anywhere, much to Jack’s annoyance.
-I can’t believe I didn’t put two and two together to realize who he was!
 He also did some great commercials for McDonalds in the 80s, and did some recurring spots on Sanford and Son, much in the same order as Jack Benny.
-I love this actor for some reason.
-Maybe it’s his energy, which is not really shown well here, but I am so glad to know that he had a hand in the best Christmas tradition I have ever known.
+I am glad to know that he had a hand in the best Christmas tradition I have ever known.

 Download all of Cinnamon Bear’s episodes at once at https://archive.org/details/CinnamonBear.
 You can also listen to each episode on archive without downloading.